ste-vg/timeline-line.js/README.md

 # timeline-line.js
-Draws a lovely timeline line through your timeline in good time.
+Draw a lovely timeline line through your timeline in no time!